JWarmenhoven/weewx/README.md

 #### FetchMetarTaf
 Generator that fetches METAR & TAF data for airfields you select in the skin.conf file.
 It retrieves cached data from <A href='https://aviationweather.gov/data/api/#cache'>Aviation Weather Center</A>.
+The data is written to two files (raw HTML tables).
+You will need to create a .tmpl file to have weewx create formatted output.

 ##### Requirements:<P>
 - Python pandas